DaniLoBerr/DaniLoBerr/README.md

 **QA Engineer @ Elite Sports 17** *(since January 2026)* — sole QA engineer on two products: a live sports streaming and club-management platform, and a flexible-work marketplace.
 Web and mobile.

-Day to day: exploratory and API testing, test design, defect reporting, and authorization testing across user roles (OWASP API #1 — object-level authorization, done by hand with two accounts and a lot of curiosity).
+Day to day: exploratory and API testing, test design, defect reporting, and authorization testing across user roles.

 Before QA, at the same company, I maintained and extended a **Flask/SQLite REST API in Python** — my first professional experience writing code, and the reason I'm heading back that way deliberately this time.